 - Painting lessons at the Museum of Fine Arts and open studio tours

 - Computer programming and coding workshops at Microsoft

-The Cogito SAT Camp & College Prep Program offers a full program of college visits in which groups of students travel with program staff to attend admissions information sessions and college tours of Brown University, Boston University, Harvard University, Massachusetts Institute of Technology (MIT), and Tufts University.
+The Cogito SAT Camp & College Prep Program offers a full program of college visits in which groups of students travel with program staff to attend admissions information sessions and college tours of Brown University, Boston University, Harvard University, Massachusetts Institute of Technology (MIT), Tufts University, Columbia University and New York University.

 A thriving center of business and academia, Boston is a charming city bursting with history, art and adventure.
 Hosting summer festivals, concerts, and museum exhibits, Boston offers a variety of historic sites and places of cultural interest like the Boston Common, Faneuil Hall, the Freedom Trail, Newbury Street, Museum of Fine Arts, Boston Symphony and more.
 All tickets are included.

 The city of New York is the most popular city in the United States.
 NYC is the largest metropolitan area in the world by urban landmass and offers places of cultural interest such as The Statue of the Liberty, the Rockefeller Center, Central Park and Times Square.

 SAT Camp students attend seminars and workshops with current Ivy League international students who share their experiences applying to American universities from abroad, what types of challenges they faced, and which strategies were effective in their successful admission.
 Most students on the panel are from top East Coast universities like Harvard, MIT, and Boston University.

 A unique part of our summer program is connecting students with internships projects to build a competitive college application.